-The accomponying nodes are no integral part of this thrate of statement get where it says "Grand Total" for all expenditures.
+Go to the last page of the budget where it says "Grand Total" for all expenditures.
 This is the money proposed to be spent in the town this coming year.
-The grand total does not include money to be appropriated at town meeting for special expenditures, including social service requests.
+The grand total does not include money to be appropriated at Town Meeting for special expenditures, including social service requests.